PassiveLemon/hd2pystratmacro/README.md

 - Edit the generated config file in your `~/.config/hd2pystratmacro/config.yaml`.
 You can also supply a config file with `-f <path to config.yaml`.
 Please read the configuration below, you need to configure the file to enable functionality. </br>
   - Arguments can be found by tacking `-h` or `--help`

+When running, hold ctrl and press your keybind to activate the macro.

 # Configuration (config.yaml)
 ## Structure format:
 ```yaml